Akshatb2006/VERIDICT/backend/README.md

-# Backend - SentenexAI API Server
+# Backend - VERDICT API Server

-This directory contains the FastAPI backend server for SentenexAI/VERDICT, which provides AI-powered trading analysis and verification.
+This directory contains the FastAPI backend server for VERDICT, which provides AI-powered trading analysis and verification.

 ## Structure